Training

 Hearing Conservation

 All employees in the Hearing Conservation Program are required to receive this training.
 This course covers noise levels, hearing hazards, and recommendations on how to prevent hearing loss.
-It will cover the effects of noise; the purpose advantages, and disadvantages of various types of hearing protectors; the selection fit, and care of protectors; and the purpose and procedures of audiometric testing.
+It will cover the effects of noise; the purpose, advantages, and disadvantages of various types of hearing protectors; the selection fit, and care of protectors; and the purpose and procedures of audiometric testing.

 *Pre-requisite/class pairing: None